onevcat/UniWebView-Docs/docs/latest/messaging-system.md

 - `Path` - "action"
 - `Args` - {"key": value, "anotherKey": "anotherValue"}

+> If you are using the same key in the url query, `UniWebViewMessage` will parse them to the same key as well, with the values concatenated by comma.
+For example, a url like `uniwebview://action?key=1&key=2` will be parsed to a message with `Args` as `{"key": "1,2"}`.

 #### Adding your own scheme

 Besides of the default "uniwebview", you could also add your own url scheme.
 Call `AddUrlScheme` with the one you need: